 by Hugo Ringler

 An examination of meetings held today suggests that a not insignificant portion of them are lack a factor that was once the hallmark of the National Socialist meeting.
 To be sure, times have changed: there are no discussions, no heckling, and above all no more opponents who accompany the speaker’s presentations, troubling and forcing him all the more to give his best.
-There is, however, still something that in many meetings today seems faded, something that previously was considered a peculiarity of the Nazi meeting, something that is needed still today and in the future: the inner experience and the testimony of an unshakable belief in the Idea.
+There is, however, still something that in many meetings today seems faded, something that previously was considered a peculiarity of the National Socialist meeting, something that is needed still today and in the future: the inner experience and the testimony of an unshakable belief in the idea.

 Indeed, it was just that which distinguished our meetings from those of all other parties.
 We approached the people during our period of struggle not in order to solve problems with our arguments, nor to explain them down to the very last and very smallest detail, but rather we came before the German people and preached to them our idea.